lukpueh/warehouse/warehouse/tuf/README.md

   Goals:
   - Limited for enabling tuf Metadata on development environment
   - Intent to validate the Metadata Repository tool

-- [ ] PR to implement the simple detail index to the Metadata

 - [ ] PR to implement the TUF in the Warehouse request flow
     - upload target file